SciRuby/sciruby.com/source/_posts/2014-07-07-Coding-With-FFTW3-In-Ruby.markdown

 ### Designing the FFTW wrapper gem

-It was determined that dynamic array allocation for working with nmatrix and fftw.
+It was determined that dynamic array allocation was appropriate for working with nmatrix and fftw.
 This decision is supported by the [recommendation to allocate most arrays dynamically](http://www.fftw.org/doc/Dynamic-Arrays-in-C.html#Dynamic-Arrays-in-C) with with fftw_malloc which is made by the FFTW3 developers themselves and my mentor and  Colin Fuller has agreed this was the best course of action, too.

 ```
     fftw_complex *an_array;